weihengang/AntColonyOptimization/README.md

 My attempt at solving the Traveling Salesman Problem with the Ant Colony Optimization heuristic.
-It doesn't exactly work completely as intended but still does manage to find a valid/short path, most of the time.
+It doesn't exactly work completely as intended but still does manage to find a valid/short path most of the time.
+Points can be made by clicking on the Turtle Graphics screen, and the pathfinding algorithm started with the space key.